 Here is a simple fire code to help you decide whether to put out or get out:

-The caravan and campervan ticket holders in white campervan field only will be permitted to bring in gas containers up to the limit of 6kg.
+Caravan and campervan ticket holders in the campervan field only will be permitted to bring in gas containers up to the limit of 7kg.
+These must be stored in lockable storage cupboards or boxes.

 Look after yourself.
 Don’t overdo it, and most importantly, look out for others.